-Sustainability Action Plan for City Operations
+Sustainability and Climate Action Plan

 The Plan was prepared with the input of a steering committee made up of staff from across the City organization, a member of the City’s Sustainability Advisory Board, and a representative from Republic Services.
 The Plan’s seven action areas, identified as the highest impact areas of City operations with the most opportunity for improvement, include: